plating, anodizing, & finishing Q&As since 1989

 A. Electroplating isn't a one-step process, Roger.
 The thing is, electroplating electrochemically bonds the zinc to the steel and, for it to do so, the surface must be exceptionally clean and then acid activated.
 And after the plating, a chromate conversion process is required.
 So I would suggest that you might try "Cold Galvanizing Compound / Zinc Rich Paint" instead (spray painting the work with a zinc-rich paint).

-But if you decide to electroplate, for small volume artwork the cleaning can be done by careful scrub brushing with Pumice [affil. link to info/product on Amazon] in water (a little detergent won't hurt).
-The acid dipping can be done with diluted Muriatic Acid [affil. link to info/product on Amazon] (about 10 percent HCl).
+But if you decide to electroplate, for small volume artwork the cleaning can be done by careful scrub brushing with Pumice [affil link] in water (a little detergent won't hurt).
+The acid dipping can be done with diluted Muriatic Acid [affil link] (about 10 percent HCl).

 Ted Mooney, P.E.

 Striving to live Aloha

 I have an early ostrich light from you which traveled around the world.

 Purchased it when I stayed with Aussie P years and years ago.
 I also taught at Mombasa Academy ... your metal craft light is much admired.